utdata/icj-setting-up/vscode-goodies.md

 The way preferences worked changed in the middle of the semester.
 The list below can be a guide to find and change settings, but the JSON object itself is useless now.

-~~Go to the Code > Preferenes > Settings and you'll get two windows.
+- Go to the Code > Preferences > Settings.
+- On the space with the sames "User settings" and "Workspace settings", there is a triple dot `...` to the right.
+Click on that and choose `open settings.json`.
+- You'll get two windows.
 On the left are all the default settings.
-You can search for different settings, and then copy them into the JavaScript array on the right and then override them.~~
+You can search for different settings, and then copy them into the JavaScript array on the right and then override them.

 The user settings I used to set up: